ga-wdi-boston/rails-activerecord-one-to-many/README.md

 Just like `attr_accessor`, `has_many` is a macro that defines methods for us.
-You can think of the methods it defines as specialized setters and getters, as well as additional methods for dealing with database records.
+You can think of the methods it defines as specialized setters and getters, as well as additional methods for dealing with the database.
 A list of all the methods generated by `has_many` can be found in the [ActiveRecord::Associations::ClassMethods documentation](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many).

 Supposing a `Firm` that `has_many :clients`, the list of generated methods is: